Thursday, September 24, 2009

 On September 16, 1943, my father turned 18.
 Shortly after that, he was drafted into the U.S. Army and accepted into the Army Specialized Training Program (ASTP).

 The ASTP is one of the lesser known programs from World War II.
-It's goal was to produce highly trained specialists to fill vital technical roles within the army.
+Its goal was to produce highly trained specialists to fill vital technical roles within the army.
 My father was to receive training as a meteorologist.
 Entrance requirements for the ASTP were more stringent than those required for Officer Candidate School.
 ASTP candidates took the same test as officer candidates -- essentially an IQ test -- but were required to score higher; a minimum IQ of 120 for the ASTP versus a minimum IQ of 110 for OCS.
 Soldiers in the ASTP would spend 13 weeks in basic training then be sent to a college campus for accelerated training in their assigned field.

 My grandparents were very relieved when Dad ended up in the ASTP.
 What parents wouldn't be relieved to know their child was safe on an American university campus rather than fighting in France?
 Their relief was short-lived.
 By late 1943, the army had a severe shortage of infantry men.
 With over 250,000 men enrolled in the ASTP, all of whom had taken basic training, the solution was obvious.
 By February, 1944, the ASTP was officially cancelled.
 America's best and brightest, including my father, were off to war.